 Other hypothyroid skin-related issues may include:

-If you experience frustrating skin issues, consider taking a blood test to understand your thyroid function.
+If you experience frustrating skin issues, consider taking a thyroid blood test to understand your thyroid function.
 Many labs only look at thyroid-stimulating hormone (TSH), but it's also critical to measure fT3, fT4, and TPO antibodies to see the full picture.

 Should your results show that you have low thyroid levels, it is treatable in almost everyone.
-Optimizing your levels with medication is usually the first step in minimizing symptoms like dry skin.
+Optimizing your levels with thyroid medication is usually the first step in minimizing symptoms like dry skin.
 When determining a treatment plan with your doctor, remember that each of us is unique with individual sensitivities, and there is no one-size-fits-all.

 Beyond taking a thyroid hormone replacement medication, you can support your thyroid with lifestyle modifications.

 Water is essential for your skin - especially the outer layer - to function normally.
 Aim for half of your body weight (pounds) in ounces of water every day.
 And if you have a coffee, alcohol, or sweat for 30 minutes, have an extra 8-ounce glass.
 If you have oily skin, you're likely familiar with sebum production on your face, but by comparison, your arms, legs, and torso are practically parched.
 The placement of your sebaceous glands means your body is less adept at retaining moisture than your face and drier as a result.
 It may not bother you in the summer when your sweat glands are making up for it, but come winter that flaky dryness makes itself much more known, so hydration is vital year-round, even in the colder months.